 We hope you’ve enjoyed our reviews of 10 of the best shower chairs on the market today.
 And we hope too that our buying guide has helped you pick the one that’s right for you.

-Our favorite for anyone with mobility needs is Ez2Care’s adjustable shower bench.
+Our favorite for anyone with mobility needs is Medline Shower Chair.
 It’s lightweight yet sturdy, and compact enough to be used in the bath too.

 If you prefer a wooden finish, we’d recommend Bambusi’s shower bench.
 It offers bags of style at a very competitive price.
 Just invest in some rubber feet to avoid slippage.